Vic

 15. "Capitol Punishment" [hidden track] (4:46)

 Essential for one reason only, the two unreleased tracks "Kill the King" and "Dread and the Fugitive Mind".
-Of course the band included "Dread" on their next CD, so really the only song that makes this disc worth owning to those who already own the entire Megedeth catalogue is "Kill the King".
+Of course the band included "Dread" on their next CD, so really the only song that makes this disc worth owning to those who already own the entire Megadeth catalogue is "Kill the King".
 Fortunately this song happens to be one of the best songs Megadeth has recorded in years.
-It's heavy and memorable, without sounding like some pop-rock, sellout, junk, like almost everything on "Risk".
+It's heavy, it's melodic, and it's memorable, without sounding like some pop-rock, sellout, junk, like almost everything on "Risk".
 As for the rest of the 'hits' package, it is quite obvious that whoever chose the songs did not know, or care, what the fans would have wanted.
 I mean, where is "Wake Up Dead", "Angry Again"or even "Devil's Island."
 Why was nothing included from "Killing Is My Business"?
 Argh!
 How about some of the band's other rarities like "Crown of Worms" or "New World Order".
 I certainly could have lived without having "Crush 'Em" on this disc as well.
 Otherwise, the rest of the tracks included are good to excellent.
 I just wish they wouldn't have focused on the band's newer material and forsaken the band's first three classic albums.
 There's a hidden track, that starts about a minute after track fifteen ends.
 It's a bunch of Megadeth songs mixed together into a medley of sorts.

 The World Needs A Hero Megadeth - The World Needs a Hero (Sanctuary) 2001